Millenium Hall: Marriage

 The women in the novel are largely unmarried.
-The only woman in the story who does marry is Miss Melvyn/Mrs. Morgan, though this is an arranged marriage by her stepmother who does not like her and did not have her best interests at heart, so this was not a best representative of marriages.
-Her husband ends up dying, to which she turns to Millenium Hall for community.
+The only woman in the story who does marry is Miss Melvyn/Mrs. Morgan, though this is an arranged marriage by her stepmother who does not like her and did not have her best interests at heart, so this was not the best representative of marriages.
+Her husband ends up dying, after which she turns to Millenium Hall for community.
 The novel instead offers a “solution to the “problem of married and sexualized women.”
 Outside of Millenium Hall, there was an idealized domestic, married woman, because “once she was married she legally ceased to exist.”
 This is shown in the novel in how the women do not marry unless, like in Mrs. Morgan's case, they do not have a say in the matter.
 By being unmarried, the women are autonomous.

 Millenium Hall was designed to give women an asylum in a society where they were meant to be married and have children.
 It has been discussed in literary circles that the women of Millenium Hall were asexual, and they did not want to marry because they had no sexual desire.
 Because of this, Millenium Hall was the answer to the question: What do we do with these women who are asexual (but still sexualized) and unmarried?
-This still allows women for domesticity, even though they are not married, even a civil, governable society with rules and regulations that is without men and like-minded women who understand the concerns and frustrations when they are constantly sexualized.
+This still allows women domesticity, even though they are not married, even a civil, governable society with rules and regulations that is without men and with like-minded women who understand the concerns and frustrations when they are constantly sexualized.
 So, this shows that women can still be unmarried and socialized, together, and liberated.